StatNLP/ada4asr/README.md

-# Aligned Data Augmentation for ASR
+# Aligned Data Augmentation for Sequence-to-Sequence ASR

 To be updated soon...